 Currency Shop shows the amount you will receive, calculates the cost, and conveniently shows the difference you would have paid using other sources.

-For example, a transfer of $20,000 to Thai baht indicated WorldFirst to have the best rate.
-It also indicated the Commonwealth Bank would have cost $1,097 more than WorldFirst.
+For example, a transfer of US$20,000 to Thai baht indicated WorldFirst to have the best rate.
+It also indicated the Commonwealth Bank would have cost US$1,097 more than WorldFirst.

 Finder

-Finder also indicates rates and provides helpful information including minimum transfers, length of time to transfer, and so forth.
-It also has attractive offers to first time users who sign up through their site.
+Finder also indicates rates and provides helpful information including minimum transfers, transfer times, and so forth.
+It also has attractive offers for first-time users who sign up through their site.

 Setting Up an Account

-While all the methods mentioned above are viable methods for obtaining cash or paying for goods and services, there are limitations or costs that force people to seek better options.
+While all the methods mentioned above are viable for obtaining cash or paying for goods and services, there are limitations or costs that push people toward better options.

 Let’s take a look at the general process.